vaishavs/Functional-Programming-C-/03_Std_HOFs/05_type_deduction.md

 auto b4 = {1, 2};  // std::initializer_list<int>
 ```

-The form written with `= {...}` deduces a `std::initializer_list`, whereas a template parameter would never deduce that type from the same argument, as §4.3 demonstrates.
+The form written with `= {...}` deduces a `std::initializer_list`, whereas a template parameter would never deduce that type from the same argument, as the section on non-deduced contexts in Group III demonstrates.
 Before C++17 the form `auto b2{1}` also produced an `initializer_list`, which is why older books and older advice disagree with the behaviour shown here.

 ### `decltype(auto)` variables